jens-koster/the-free-data-stack/spark/README.md

 # Troubleshooting

     docker exec -it spark-master /bin/bash
+    There's also the notebooks/spark_check.ipynb to check versions of python, jars, java, spark and the lot.

 ## general learnings
 spark is extremely finicky and exepects EVERYTHING to have the exact same version, url, path in all places. i.e. not only in the docker network but also on the host (the driver).

+Next step will be to include notebook functionality in the common spark image and run vs code against a jupyter server in that.
+That might help, or make troubleshooting even more arcane...
+I think it will make setting up tfds more streamlined, a lot less stuff to install on the host.

 ## align the host names
-We have to get stuff like the s3-ninja host name be exactly the same on the docker network and on localhost.
+We have to get stuff like the s3 host name be exactly the same on the docker network and on localhost.
 Find out how to edit the hostfile on your os and add:

     127.0.0.1 spark-worker-1